Léa Fontaine

 Léa Fontaine (born 7 December 2000) is a French judoka.
 She won the silver medal in the +78 kg event at the 2021 European Judo Championships held in Lisbon, Portugal.

-She won a medal at the 2021 World Judo Championships.
+Fontaine won a medal at the 2021 World Judo Championships.

-On 12 November 2022 she won a gold medal at the 2022 European Mixed Team Judo Championships as part of team France.
+On 12 November 2022 Fontaine won a gold medal at the 2022 European Mixed Team Judo Championships as part of team France.